 🧭 elevata Documentation Index¶

-Welcome to the elevata Labs Documentation Hub —
+Welcome to the elevata Documentation Hub - your guide to metadata-defined, discoverable, controllable, and executable data architecture.

 This index gives you an overview of all major topics and how they fit together.